Amazon’s new AI technique lets users virtually try on outfits

 Outfit-VITON comprises several parts: a shape generation model whose inputs are a query image, which serves as the template for the final image; and any number of reference images, which depict clothes that will be transferred to the model from the query image.

 In preprocessing, established techniques segment the input images and compute the query person’s body model, representing their pose and shape.
 The segments selected for inclusion in the final image pass to the shape generation model, which combines them with the body model and updates the query image’s shape representation.
-This shape representation moves to a second model — the appearance generation model — that encodes information about texture and color, producing a representation that’s combined with the shape representation to create a photo of the person wearing the garments
+This shape representation moves to a second model — the appearance generation model — that encodes information about texture and color, producing a representation that’s combined with the shape representation to create a photo of the person wearing the garments.

 Outfit-VITON’s third model fine-tunes the variables of the appearance generation model to preserve features like logos or distinctive patterns without compromising the silhouette, resulting in what Amazon claims is “more natural” outputs than those of previous systems.
-“Our approach generates a geometrically-correct segmentation map that alters the shape of the selected reference garments to conform to the target person,” the researchers explained.
-“The algorithm accurately synthesizes fine garment features such as textures, logos, and embroidery using an online optimization scheme that iteratively fine-tunes the synthesized image”
+“Our approach generates a geometrically correct segmentation map that alters the shape of the selected reference garments to conform to the target person,” the researchers explained.
+“The algorithm accurately synthesizes fine garment features such as textures, logos, and embroidery using an online optimization scheme that iteratively fine-tunes the synthesized image.”

 Visiolinguistic product discovery

 One of the other papers tackles the challenge of using text to refine an image that matches a customer-provided query.
-The Amazon engineers’ approach fuses textual descriptions and image features into representations at different levels of granularity, so that a customer can say something as abstract as “Something more formal” or as precise as “Change the neck style,” and it’s trained to preserve some image features while following customers’ instructions to change others.
+The Amazon engineers’ approach fuses textual descriptions and image features into representations at different levels of granularity, so that a customer can say something as abstract as “Something more formal” or as precise as “Change the neck style,” and it preserves some image features while following customers’ instructions to change others.

 The system consists of models trained on triples of inputs: a source image, a textual revision, and a target image that matches the revision.
-The inputs pass through three different sub-models in parallel and at distinct points in the pipeline, the representation of the source image is fused with the representation of text before it’s correlated with the representation of the target image.
+The inputs pass through three different sub-models in parallel, and at distinct points in the pipeline, the representation of the source image is fused with the representation of text before it’s correlated with the representation of the target image.
 Because the lower levels of the model tend to represent lower-level input features (e.g., textures and colors) and higher levels higher-level features (sleeve length or tightness of fit), hierarchical matching helps to train the system to ensure it’s able to handle textual modifications of different resolutions, according to Amazon.

 Each fusion of linguistic and visual representations is performed by a separate two-component model.
 One uses a joint attention mechanism to identify visual features that should be the same in the source and target images, while the other identifies features that should change.
 In tests, the researchers say that it helped to find valid matches to textual modifications 58% more frequently than its best-performing predecessor.

 “Image search is a fundamental task in computer vision.
-In this work, we investigate the task of image search with text feedback, which entitles user to interact with the system by selecting a reference image and providing additional text to refine or modify the retrieval results,” the coauthors wrote.
-“Unlike the prior works that mostly focus on one type of text feedback, we consider the more general form of text, which can be either attribute-like description, or natural language expression.
+In this work, we investigate the task of image search with text feedback, which entitles users to interact with the system by selecting a reference image and providing additional text to refine or modify the retrieval results,” the coauthors wrote.
+“Unlike the prior works that mostly focus on one type of text feedback, we consider the more general form of text, which can be either attribute-like description, or natural language expression.”

 Complementary-item retrieval